 - Obvious Beta: Users became very familiar with the "Fail Whale" seen in the page image.
 The site suffers a lot of smaller hiccups frequently.

-- Open Mouth, Insert Foot/Shamed by a Mob: Many celebrities and PR people have found out the hard way how much one off-color tweet can damage one's career so quickly.
+- Open Mouth, Insert Foot: Many celebrities and PR people have found out the hard way how much an off-color tweet can damage one's career.

 - Orwellian Editor: The ability to delete tweets allows a user to be one.

 - Refreshing your timeline, interactions, and direct messages is limited to 15 times per 15 minutes each.
 If you tend to refresh your timeline a lot on a mobile device, this can happen easily, especially if you accidentally make extra refreshes.
 Other actions, such as refreshing lists, searches, or a user's tweets, have similar limits.